Koda-Pig/lisapottery-website/README.md

 - [] smooth gallery animation when switching from last to first image
 - [] implement loader in gallery
 - [] add back to top button
+- [] add slide in animations to sections